 Operated by the Orange County Probation Department, the Orange County Juvenile Hall serves as a temporary holding facility for minors accused of crimes as they proceed through the court process.
 It houses both young males and females typically between the ages of 12 and 18 years old that are assigned to living units which accommodates 20 to 60 youths.

 Each living unit at the Orange County Juvenile Hall provides sleeping quarters, bathrooms, and a multi-purpose room where the minors are able to perform individual or group activities as a form of leisure.
 The minors are segregated into housing units by age group and gender which are supervised by a Deputy Probation Correctional Officer, who also provides counseling and keeps the youth in order.

 The Orange County Juvenile Hall also receives educational programming fully accredited by the Department of Education.
 Furthermore, the minors also receive health benefits provided by nurses and dentists from the Orange County Health Care Agency available on site.
 Minors who need psychiatric or other types of mental treatment are also accommodated.

 It is located at 331 City Drive, City of Orange, CA 92868 directly adjacent to the Betty Lou Lamoreaux Juvenile Justice Center.

 Below our Orange County criminal defense lawyers explain the following:

-We also invite you to see our related pages on the Orange County Central Jail, California juvenile & criminal law, the juvenile court process, sealing juvenile court records, when juveniles get prosecuted in adult court, and the California Youth Authority.
+We also invite you to see our related pages on the Orange County Central Jail, California juvenile & criminal law, the juvenile court process, sealing juvenile court records, and when juveniles get prosecuted in adult court.

 Minors that will be detained at the Orange County Juvenile Hall once admitted will go through a physical health evaluation.
 This is a standard procedure in the intake process to address any health or medical concerns as early as possible.
 After the physical examination, and if they are cleared, they will be assigned to a housing unit.